splunk/public-o11y-docs/admin/notif-services/pagerduty.rst

 * :ref:`pagerduty2`

-  You must be an Splunk Observability Cloud administrator to complete this task.
+  You must be a Splunk Observability Cloud administrator to complete this task.

 * :ref:`pagerduty3`

 .. _pagerduty1:

-Step 1: Create an Splunk Observability Cloud integration in PagerDuty
+Step 1: Create a Splunk Observability Cloud integration in PagerDuty
 =================================================================================

 For information about how to create an integration in PagerDuty, see :new-page:`PagerDuty Integration Guide <https://www.pagerduty.com/docs/guides/signalfx-integration-guide/>`.